mahmoud/sedimental/entries/simple_statistics_for_systems.md

 industry gets to a point where it leverages this field as much as the hardware industry, the technology world will have reached a better place.

-## Instrumentation

-We focused a lot on statistical fundamentals, but how do we generate relevant datasets in the first place?
-Our answer is through structured instrumentation of our components.
-With the right hooks in place the data will be there when we need it, whether we're dropping everything to debug an issue or when we have a spare cycle to improve performance.

-One of the many advantages to investing in instrumentation early is that you get a sense for the performance overhead of data collection.
-Reliability and features far outweigh performance in the enterprise space.
-Many critical services I've worked on could be multiple times faster without instrumentation, but removing this aspect would render them unmaintainable.

-Good work takes cycles.
-An airplane could carry more passengers without all those heavy dials and displays up front.
-For most services, it's not hard to imagine logging and metrics collection is second only to the features themselves.
-Going further, being forced to choose does not bode well for the reliability record of the application and/or organization.

-Much of PayPal's Python services' robustness can be credited to a reliable remote logging infrastructure, combined with a robust, unobtrusive instrumentation framework.

 # Self-evaluation